Autoscalp owns 1200 Proprietary Algos for: eurodollar, oil and gold.

 Action taken: our lawyers promptly filed a Report with local watchdog: MROS - CFB (CH)

--Worldwide: "We don't need yours, we have better algos".
+Worldwide: a list of companies who said "We don't need yours, we have better algos".
 See our Expertise page.